ilya-kavalenka/RECSEN/docs/introduction.md

 }
 ```

-The Client processor defines a repeatable receive SnapshotRefresh message operation named Snapshot.
+The Client procedure defines a repeatable receive SnapshotRefresh message operation named Snapshot.
 The client is not allowed to send messages.

 ```
 proc Client()